Synnly/gestion-projet-m2/Style guidelines.md

 > - When = Quand je prends 2 pommes de mon panier
 > - Then = J'ai 3 pommes dans mon panier
 >```ts
->it('should take 2 apples from the basket when 5 apples are in the basket and then have 3 apples in the basket', () => {
+>it('should take 2 apples from the basket when 5 apples are in the basket resulting in 3 apples in the basket', () => {
 >    ...
 >}
 >```